Anonymous1368/Cenliea/README.md

 ### [`ea_classifier/`](./ea_classifier)

-- Trains a lightweight binary classifier using NLI (or NLI+LLM) embeddings
+- Train and test a lightweight binary classifier using NLI or NLI+LLM embeddings.
+- Includes:
-- Supports hyperparameter tuning and evaluation
+  - `hp_tuning_train_binary_classifier.py`: Performs hyperparameter tuning and saves the trained model as a `.pkl` file.
-- Produces final `.pkl` models and `.json` evaluation statistics
+  - `test_binary_classifier.py`: Loads the saved model and evaluates it on a held-out test set.
+- Outputs include trained classifiers and `.json` files containing macro/micro F1 scores and confusion matrices.

 📖 See [`ea_classifier/README.md`](./ea_classifier/README.md)